kacper673/Shooters/README.md

 | `plot_fitness.py`, `simple_plots.py` | Plotting of the exported statistics. |
 | `results/` | Representative plots from past runs. |

+## Development history

+The project was built incrementally.
+The main algorithmic changes, in order, were:

+1. **Scaffolding.** A fixed-topology network and a `Shooter` shell.
+Sensing passed the opponent's raw coordinates directly into the network, `shoot()` was empty, and there was no fitness function or population — a single hard-coded duel driven by a global flag.
+2. **Sensing and physics.** Raw coordinates were replaced by egocentric polar features: normalized distance and relative angle to the opponent and to the opponent's bullet (`angleToTarget` wraps to [-1, 1]).
+This makes the input translation- and rotation-relative, which is easier for a small network to use.
+Shooting was first modeled as a simulated projectile advanced step by step along the aim direction (up to 2250 iterations) with a per-step circle-overlap test.
+The first fitness function was `score*100 - (3 - health)*80`.
+3. **Population and selection.** A `Colony` of paired duels was introduced with fitness-proportional (roulette-wheel) selection: fitnesses are normalized to probabilities (`assignWeights`), a parent is drawn by cumulative probability (`selectByWeight`), copied, and mutated (`resample`).
+At the same time the projectile loop was replaced by a closed-form hitscan test (project the opponent onto the aim direction, reject if behind, compare perpendicular distance to the hit radius), removing the inner loop and its discretization misses.
+Agents were placed in a real 800x800 arena.
+4. **Fitness shaping and statistics.** The fitness function was revised several times to reward accuracy and kills and to penalize misses and death, with a constant offset and a clamp at zero.
+Per-generation median, quartiles, and standard deviation were logged, and action counts were tracked.
+5. **Checkpointing.** Colony weights and a cumulative generation counter are written to and restored from CSV, so long runs can be resumed.
+6. **Elitism and tournament selection.** Under roulette selection the best genome kept being
+   lost: with a mutation rate of 0.1 over roughly 20 parameters at ±0.5 per generation, the offspring of a strong network became effectively random within a few generations, so best fitness repeatedly collapsed back toward the baseline.
+The fix was elitism (the top fraction is copied unchanged, protected from mutation) combined with tournament selection of size `k` for the rest, and a lower mutation rate.
+This is the configuration that first produced stable, improving results.

+### Methods

+The approach is standard fixed-topology neuroevolution: a direct-encoded genome (all weights and biases), mutation-only variation (no crossover), and competitive coevolution — each agent's fitness is measured against a concrete opponent rather than a fixed target.
+The selection operators (roulette-wheel, tournament, elitism) and the use of population standard deviation as a diversity measure are conventional genetic-algorithm techniques.

+### Challenges

+- **Reward specification.** Early fitness functions produced degenerate policies — agents that never shot, or that over-favored movement after shooting was penalized.
+The figure names (`doesntshoot`, `promotes_move_punishes_shooting`, `the_same_but_punishes_time2`) record these iterations.
+The accuracy-and-kill formulation was the response.
+- **Sparse reward and flat fitness landscapes.** Hits are rare early on, so most agents score similarly.
+Constant offsets and the accuracy term were added partly to avoid an all-equal (or all-zero) fitness distribution, which degrades roulette-wheel selection.
+- **Mutation destroying good solutions.** The most stubborn problem: best fitness would climb and then repeatedly crash back to the baseline.
+The cause was that every copy of the best network was mutated, so a strong genome could not survive intact from one generation to the next.
+Elitism (copying the top individuals without mutation) and a reduced mutation rate resolved this and was the point at which the population began to learn consistently.
+- **Selection pressure versus diversity.** Fitness-proportional selection is sensitive to fitness scaling and to negative values, and can converge prematurely.
+Tournament selection is scale-invariant and its size `k` gives a direct control over selection pressure (small `k` = weak pressure, large `k` = strong).
+A related failure mode observed was tournament pressure being too weak among the non-elite, because most of them shared a near-identical baseline fitness and were hard to distinguish.
+- **Interpreting the statistics.** Median, quartiles, and standard deviation were logged and plotted specifically to diagnose the runs: a standard deviation collapsing to zero signals premature convergence, while worst fitness pinned at the theoretical minimum indicates selection that is too harsh for the lower half to contribute.
+- **Performance.** The step-by-step projectile simulation was costly across a large population and many generations.
+Replacing it with a constant-time geometric test was a substantial speedup and also removed missed hits caused by the discrete steps.
+- **Tooling bugs.** The plotting scripts silently mismatched the CSV column order written by the C++ side, so the extra statistics panels (sigma bands, quartiles) were drawn from the wrong columns while the basic curves still looked correct; aligning the column names fixed it.
+- **Memory management.** Networks and shooters are managed with raw `new`/`delete` and a hand-written assignment operator; each generation deletes the previous colony.
+This works but is error-prone (see Limitations).

 ## Limitations

 - File paths in `colony.h`, `plot_fitness.py`, and `simple_plots.py` are hardcoded to an